maria-korosteleva/GarmentCode/ReadMe.md

 ## News

+**[Sept 4, 2024]** We release a new version of the dataset with a few fixes and updates: [GarmentCodeData (v2)](https://doi.org/10.3929/ethz-b-000690432).
+See documentation for new data version for more details.

 **[Aug 30, 2024]** Major release -- implementation of [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/) in `pygarment v2.0.0`, new GUI, and other updates and improvements.
 Basic JSON representation classes are now part of PyGarment library!
 See CHANGELOG for more details

 **[July 1, 2024]** [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/) is accepted to ECCV!